andrewt0301/hse-acos-course/workshops/12_HighLevelLanguages/python.md

    ```

    This program launches a program specified as command-line argument and passes it the
    rest of the arguments.
-The program to be run can looks as follows.
+The program to be run can look as follows.

    __15-58_torun.py__:

     ```python